-Proposed General Code Quality Standards
+Beta General Code Agnostic Quality Standards

 The Consular Systems and Technology Division of the Bureau of Consular Affairs recognizes the code quality standards between Bureau systems are inconsistently applied and will ultimately harm its ability to unify systems toward a modern architecture.
 By addressing this issue with widespread adoption, training, adaptation and monitoring of Division guidelines throughout its family of business systems, tangible operational stability benefits including improved reliability, faster time to repair and resistance to security threats will principally follow suit.
 Improved system maintainability, performance and management transparency is anticipated when accompanied by corresponding software development life cycle processes and tooling.